soy-bean/cs329e/README.md

 ## Installation
-These instructions are for bash shells on macOS or any Unix-like operating system.
+These instructions are for bash shells on macOS or most Unix-like operating systems.
 To install this make a directory for the project and clone the git repo.

     mkdir canja